The Arthritis Challenge

 Biologic attempts to replace cartilage in arthritic joints have been unsuccessful and remain experimental due to the avascular, slow healing nature of cartilage and the destructive movement and loading of the joint environment.

-These challenges are not insurmountable when using a biomimetic solution.
+These challenges are not insurmountable when using a protective implant solution.